From Mecca to Medina: The life of Muhammad and the birth of Islam

 What are the Qur'an and Hadith?

-The Qur'an, meaning "recitation" in Arabic, is the central religious text of Islam and is considered the literal word of God as revealed to Prophet Muhammad.
+For Muslims, this book is considered to be the literal word of God as revealed to the Prophet Muhammad.

-The revelations were memorized and recorded by the Prophet's companions during his lifetime.
+In order to record them faithfully, the revelations were memorized and written down by the Prophet's companions during his lifetime.

-The Qur'an covers a wide range of subjects, including theology, law, social justice, family relations, and personal ethics.
+The text of the Qur'an covers a wide range of subjects, including theology, law, social justice, family relations, and personal ethics.

-It emphasizes the oneness of God (Tawhid), prophethood, the afterlife, and human accountability.
+It emphasizes the oneness of God (Tawhid), a defence of Muhammad's prophethood, the nature of the afterlife, and reasons why humans are accountable to Allah for their actions in life.

 The Qur'an also provides guidelines for worship, business transactions, marriage, and other aspects of daily life.

-The Qur'an is the primary source of Islamic law, known as Sharia.
-It provides the fundamental principles that guide legal reasoning and decision-making.
+To the Muslim community, the Qur'an is the primary source of Islamic law, known as Sharia, as it provides the fundamental principles that guide legal reasoning and decision-making.

 The Hadith is a collection of reports describing the sayings, actions, and approvals of Prophet Muhammad.

-These reports provide context and explanation for the Qur'an's verses, offering practical examples of how to live according to Islamic principles.
+These reports provide context and explanation for the Qur'an's verses, and often offer practical examples of how to live according to Islamic principles.

 The Hadith has been meticulously collected and classified by scholars, who evaluated the reliability of the narrators and the authenticity of the content.